 The 273 kilometre Confederation Trail – is open to walkers, cyclists, runners and wheelchairs in the summer and snowmobiles in the winter.
 It takes you from one tip of the island to the other on old railway beds.

 There is ferry service from Wood Island, PEI to Caribou, Nova Scotia eight months of the year.
-In the summer, there is also a five hour crossing from Souris, PEI to the Magdalene Island in Quebec.
+In the summer, there is also a five hour crossing from Souris, PEI to the Magdalen Islands in Quebec.

 The lowest temperature ever recorded in PEI was -37.2°C (-35°F) on January 26, 1884 in Kilmahumaig.